phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

 <img class="mobile-image" src="/images/stockpile/details-results-routes.png" alt="Stockpile Details Results Routes Screen"/>

-For instance, if the *Find Similar* link was clicked, you would see a different message displayed with the number of results at the top:
+For instance, if the **FIND SIMILAR** link was clicked, you would see a different message displayed with the number of results at the top:

 <img class="mobile-image" src="/images/stockpile/similar-results.png" alt="Stockpile Details Screen"/>